francescofusca/NotionWatch/README.md

 ### 2. Watch App Setup (Frontend)

-1. Open `NotlonWatch.xcodeproj` in Xcode.
+1. Open `NotionWatch.xcodeproj` in Xcode.
 2. Navigate to **NotlonWatch Watch App > AppConfig.swift** and ensure your server URL is correct.
 3.  **Firebase Setup (Important):**
     *   This app uses Firebase Auth.
 You must add your own `GoogleService-Info.plist` to the root of the `NotlonWatch Watch App` folder.